flohrmann/PrintDoubleSidedNameTags/README.md

-feel free to use and adapt this however you want!
+feel free to use and adapt this however you want! (or if youre maria: ask me/vlad/zp for help <3)